 This example uses 2 subnets - one public subnet for the load balancer and one private subnet for the web servers.
 The load balancer has a single network interface located in the first subnet.
 Routing rules for the second private subnet must be changed so that return traffic passes back via the load balancer.
-This is achieved by creating a custom routing table with the required rules, then associating this with the private subnet - this can now be done directly in the portal (step 2 below), previously PowerShell had to be used.
+This is achieved by

-This configuration is currently not supported in HA mode.
-In this mode, the custom routing rules would need to be dynamically modified to route via the Secondary appliance rather than the Primary if a failover occurs.
+Image: Second systemThis configuration is currently not supported in HA mode.
+In this mode, the custom routing rulesImage: Second systemwould need to be dynamically modified to route via the Second systemImage: Second systemPrimary if a failover occurs.
 This is currently not supported.